Light and Fluffy Gluten-free Sourdough Dinner Rolls

 These are the rolls you serve for holiday dinners.
 They aren’t a whole grain bread, but they are deliciously light and oh-so-close to the wheat-based dinner rolls you probably ate growing up.
 Mix them up the night before for breakfast, or start them in the morning to rise for that special evening meal.

-Beat eggs in a large mixing bowl, then add the water, melted butter, honey, and brown rice sourdough starter.
+Beat eggs in a large mixing bowl, then add the water, melted butter, honey, and gluten-free sourdough starter.
 Mix until all wet ingredients are completely combined.

 Add the rice flour, millet flour, tapioca flour, xanthan gum, and baking powder, in that order.
 Mix in the flours until everything looks combined then beat by hand or with a hand-held mixer for at least five minutes.
 This mixing time allows the xanthan gum to fully bind with the other ingredients.